bdanubius/ComparativeConnectomics/Readme.md

 1. SWC Processing – Converts .swc files into a set of connected chains or segments by splitting the skeleton tree at nodes with degree ≥ 3.

-2. Synapse Processing – Matches each synapse point to the nearest neighbor in the corresponding skeleton.
+2. Synapse Processing – Matches each synapse point to the nearest position in the corresponding skeleton.

 3. Geometry Processing – Computes geometric properties (length, curvature, torsion) from processed .swc data and saves aggregated data in .mat format.